 In some cases, the insurance company might even attempt to void the entire policy, since those additions were not reported.

 In the insurance papers that come with your policy, you will find a list of things that will be considered modifications.
 As long as electronic items that are found on the interior of the vehicle are not listed under these modifications, you will win this type of case over a car insurance company.

 Most policies will state that things like engine work, body work, wheels, brakes, and suspension count as modifications while these other items would count as additions.

 In this case, the FOS would likely acknowledge that perhaps these additions should have been reported to the insurance company, but since these stipulations were not present in the original agreement, the car insurance company will have to pay for the claim.

 Just to be safe, however, you should report any additions that you make to your vehicle to avoid this type of situation.

-A similar situation that you might lose when going through a FOS is if you get a bunch of work done after you have filed a claim, but do not receive an agreement from the insurance company first.
-For example, if you are in an accident and your car insurance company pays for the damage, but you later find that some of the damage was missed, make sure that you have the car inspected again before having these repairs made.
+A similar situation that you might lose when going through an FOS is if you get a bunch of work done after you have filed a claim, but do not receive an agreement from the insurance company first.
+For example, if you are in an accident and your car insurance company pays for the damage, but you later find that some of the damage were missed, make sure that you have the car inspected again before having these repairs made.

-If you go ahead and have repairs done without permission, but then file a complaint with a FOS when the insurance company will not pay for the repairs, you will likely lose the appeal.
+If you go ahead and have repairs done without permission, but then file a complaint with an FOS when the insurance company will not pay for the repairs, you will likely lose the appeal.
 Even if your repair shop tells you that these repairs will be covered, you should always get permission beforehand.

 In the end, most of these disputes can be avoided if you simply report all alternations to your car insurance company before signing a new agreement.